Prettyhtml/prettyhtml/README.md

 ## Why

 Prettier has no support for HTML.
+There are a [PR](https://github.com/prettier/prettier/pull/4753) but it doesn't support other HTML5 template syntaxes like Angular or Vue.
+Prettyhtml should support formatting any valid HTML5 template without to corce or sanitize values.

 ## Acknowledgement